ClouDesire/docusaurus/docs/syndication.md

 Starting from now, the customer can use your application!

-### Problems during provisioning of your tenant

-If something goes wrong during the provisioning of a new tenant in your application, please follow [these instructions](syndication.md#managing-provisioning-exceptions).
+> If something could go wrong during the provisioning of a new tenant in your application, discover a strategy to [handle exceptions](syndication.md#managing-provisioning-exceptions).

 ### Update subscription information (when the subscription expires)

 When the subscription period expires, the platform will send another `Subscription MODIFIED` event.
 Fetch again the _Subscription_ and look at the **status** attribute that should be set to `UNDEPLOY_SENT` for the current subscription.

-In this moment you should unprovision or block tenant access to your application, and confirm the operation via a `PATCH` request on the `subscription/2388` endpoint to finally terminate the subscription:
+In this moment you must suspend tenant access to your application, and confirm the operation via a `PATCH` request on the `subscription/2388` endpoint to finally terminate the subscription:

 ```http
 PATCH /api/subscription/2388 HTTP/1.1